drduh/pwd.sh/README.md

 pwd.sh is a Bash shell script to manage passwords and other text-based secrets.

-It uses GnuPG to symmetrically (i.e., using a master password) encrypt and decrypt plaintext files.
+It uses GnuPG to symmetrically (i.e., using a passphrase) encrypt and decrypt plaintext files.

-Each password is encrypted as a unique, randomly-named file in the "safe" directory.
+Each password is encrypted individually as a randomly-named file in the "safe" directory.
 An encrypted index is used to map usernames to the respective password file.
 Both the index and password files can also be decrypted directly with GnuPG without this script.

 # Install